alfrirafles/awp-final-exam/README.md

 ### 3. Implement Model-View-Controller (MVC) design pattern for this marketplace web development
 > Since Laravel main feature is to offer MVC, appropriate Models, Views and Controllers are implemented for this project.
 Please kindly check these directories for:
     + Models : `/app/Models/`
     + Controllers : `app/Http/Controllers/`
     + Views : `app/resources/views/`

 ### 4. Utilize at least Orders, Products, and Customers tables of the classic model database in MySQL database to be connected to your web application through mysqli or PDO API
 > Laravel uses PDO for all its queries.
 Please kindly verify this information in: https://laravel.com/docs/8.x/database, in 'Using Multiple Database Connections' where a raw PDO instance can be accessed with the following code:
 `$pdo = DB::connection()->getPdo();

 ### 5. Manage product image files to be stored and retrieved into/from a server directory or in database.
 > To fulfill this requirement, a demonstration of implementation of a simple image upload for profile pictore is done.
-Please refer to the following commit for related files for such features. https://github.com/fradvocatus/awp-final-exam/commit/6cc9775185da997351f0618535d1c9df159bc180
+Please refer to the following commit for related files for such features:
+https://github.com/fradvocatus/awp-final-exam/commit/6cc9775185da997351f0618535d1c9df159bc180

 ### 6. Add capabilities for CRUD: create a new record, read the existing data using keyword filtering, update and delete a particular record as well as for shopping cart